 Here’s a montage of 1980s West Coast solo acts spawned from popular 70s bands:

 The first single from Toto’s second album, Hydra, in 1979, was the band’s second Top 40 hit when it peaked at #26 in early 1980.
 Written by David Paich, this soft yet funky keyboard-driven jam featured lead vocals by Steve Lukather and a very jazzy solo on the outro by him.

 David Paich actually wrote the song as a tribute to George Lucas’ first film, THX-1138.
-This film takes place many centuries in the future where people live in a totalitarian state and are referred to by number.
-Thus it’s a love song to someone imagined in the world with the number 99.
+This film takes place many centuries in the future where people live in a totalitarian state and are referred to by a number.
+Thus it’s a fantasy love song to an imagined someone in that world with the number 99.
 Why 99?
-(Two more Top 40 songs in the 1980s would have 99 in them – Prince’s 1999 and Nena’s 99 Luftballons.)
 It probably just sounds right.
+(Two more Top 40 songs in the 1980s would have 99 in the title – Prince’s 1999 and Nena’s 99 Luftballons.)

-Toto didn’t play the song live for many years, mainly because Luke didn’t like it all that much.
+Toto didn’t play the song live for many years, mainly because Luke didn’t like it much.
 As it peaked in the Winter of 79-80, I personally enjoyed hearing it on the radio.
-When it came on, I felt it breathing life into me as I stared out through frosted windows at the cold, dreary skies and leafless trees.
+When I heard it come through the car speakers, I felt the music breathe a fantasy world into my head while I stared out through frosted windows at the cold, dreary skies and leafless trees.